 - Moisture-Magnet – because of the open space, crawlspace foundations draw a lot of moisture.
 This can lead to a lot of problems with insects, mold, and more.
 Plus, it’s not very fun to get down there.

 Also called pier and beam, a pier foundation uses pillars that transfer the weight of the house to the ground or soil.
 It works just like a pier does and carries the weight of the pillars on concrete that the pillars are set in.
 This is similar to a crawlspace foundation.

 - Flood Protection – pier foundations are wonderful in floods because the water flows right under them.
 They are called pier foundations for a reason and work well in areas near the ocean.

 - Cheaper Materials – though it’s not always cheaper to choose a pier foundation, this type of foundation has more options.
 You can use almost any material you want for the beams as long as they meet the load-bearing requirements.

-- Build On A Hill – you can actually build a pier foundation on a hill.
-This can’t be done with a basement foundation easily and can’t be done at all with a slab foundation.
+- Build On A Hill – you can build a pier foundation on a hill.
+This can’t be done with a basement foundation and can’t be done at all with a slab foundation.
 But this foundation was made for hills.